COLLEGE DROP-OFF DAY — PART 2

 One piece of advice was universal — Get to the dorm as soon as it’s legal.
 The early bird actually does get the best bunk.
 If you lose out, you can suggest switching at the end of first semester.

 – Be prepared for aggressive parents who might have a different style.
 One Mom wrote — “I moved Anna into a room for three girls.
 We were not supposed to go to the room until 10:00 am Sunday morning.
 But one girl and her mother-from-hell managed to get in the night before and they made up the single room bed with her stuff and took over the drawers they wanted.
 Nice start!
 I wanted to rip their faces off–but I held my tongue.”

 “Setting up the room with my daughter took us almost an entire day to get it just right.
 My son took 2 hours!!”

 “When you arrive at college with your new student, don’t stick around.
 Be ready to leave when it’s time to go.
-Let them set up their own rooms including making their own beds.
+Let them set up their own rooms including making their own full size loft bed.
 They love that you’ve helped, now move along so they can get down to settling in their way and meet new friends.”

 “Busy yourself in the room making the bed – it will be the last time it will have clean sheets until spring when you rip them off and throw them out.
 I told my son that his face will break out in massive zits if he didn’t change the pillow case.
 So maybe that means it made to the wash three times?”